ryanoasis/nerd-fonts/src/glyphs/README.md

 If a icon font here is updated, do not forget to update the database file in `bin/script/libs`.

+Also do not forget to update the table below, because it is reused for the individual fonts' READMEs (ripped out of here).

 The 'Seti and Original' icons (in `original-source.otf`) is automatically generated from the glyphs in `src/svgs`.
 Do not edit and commit changes to that font directly.